zmtcreative/gm-fancy-lists/README.md

 }
 ```

+> [!NOTE]
+>
-Styling using these classes is optional.
+> Styling using these classes is optional.
 The default browsers styling should be adequate for most usage.

 ## List Type Changes